tumi8/applicability-hwsupported-containers/index.md

 <p class="content">
   This page contains the supplementary material for the paper "Applicability of Hardware-Supported Containers in Low-Latency Networking" by Alexander Daichendt, Florian Wiedner, Jonas Andre, Georg Carle.
-The paper is submitted for the 20th International Conference on Network and Service Management (CNSM'24).
+The paper is published at the 20th International Conference on Network and Service Management (CNSM'24).
 </p>